The extraordinary boundary transition in the 3d O(N) model via conformal bootstrap: Perturbative results

 What about the higher dimensional primaries?
 The degeneracy grows, as one can check for instance with the computation of a character.
 Therefore, we cannot conclude from eq.~\eqref{LeadLambdaAv} that all the operators appear with non-negative OPE coefficient.
 However, it is tempting to reverse the logic and see what we can learn from the assumption of positivity.
-The averaged anomalous dimension in eq.~\eqref{LeadLambdaAv} equals that of the operator $\mathcal{O}_n\propto\phi^{2n}$~\cite{Dey:2020lwp}.
-Moreover, it can be shown that this operator does not mix with any other at $O(\eps^0)$ \cite{Kehrein:1992fn}.
-Finally, besides positivity, we need to assume that no other operator is degenerate with $\mathcal{O}_n$ at order $\eps$.
-If this is the case, $\mathcal{O}_n$ is the only operator with a non-vanishing $\lambda$, and we can extract its coefficient in the $\phi \times \phi$ OPE: \beq c^{\textup{conj}}_{\phi\phi \mathcal{O}_n}=\frac{8}{2^n (N+8)^{n-1}N} \sqrt{n!\left(\frac{N}{2}\right)_n} \eps^{n-1}~. \eeq This prediction, which we denoted as conjectural, corresponds to loop computations of arbitrarily high order in the bulk CFT.
-Eq. \eqref{cconj} is a true formula, rather than a conjecture, for $n=1,\,2,\,3$, and we checked it for $n=1$ and $2$.
+The averaged anomalous dimension in eq.~\eqref{LeadLambdaAv} equals that of the operator $\mathcal{O}_{n+1}\propto\phi^{2+2n}$~\cite{Dey:2020lwp}.
+Moreover, it can be shown that this operator does not mix with any other at $O(\eps^0)$~\cite{Kehrein:1992fn}.
+Finally, besides positivity, we need to assume that no other operator is degenerate with $\mathcal{O}_k$ at order $\eps$.
+If this is the case, $\mathcal{O}_k$ is the only operator with a non-vanishing $\lambda$, and we can extract its coefficient in the $\phi \times \phi$ OPE:

+This prediction, which we denoted as conjectural, corresponds to loop computations of arbitrarily high order in the bulk CFT.
+Eq. \eqref{cconj} is a true formula, rather than a conjecture, for $k=1,\,2,\,3$.
+Special cases have already appeared in the literature, namely $k=1$, $2$~\cite{Liendo2013, Henriksson:2018myn} for all $N$, and $k=3$ for $N=1$~\cite{Codello:2017qek}.
 It would be intersting to check it at higher order, to confirm the positivity of the OPE coefficients.\footnote{If the one-point functions of the other primaries does not vanish at leading order, we obtain as a by-product that the three-point function coefficients $c_k$ of these operators all have to start at the next order with respect to the naive loop counting.
 It would be interesting to perform this computation.
 Notice that computing the one-point functions only require diagonalizing the operators in the free theory, which is a simpler exercise than computing the three-point function.}

 We know that one of the two operators at $n=2$ has vanishing bulk OPE coefficient at order $\eps^{-1}$, and that, if positivity has a chance, infinitely many others do as well.
-It is then worth proceeding to the next order to check if the $\lambda$'s are non-negative, at least up to degeneracies.
+It is then worth proceeding to the next order to check if the $\laRes$'s are non-negative, at least up to degeneracies.
 Ref.~\cite{Dey:2020lwp} found the following: